 The module surveys and analyses some of the main developments in world affairs since the end of the Second World War.
 This includes major international events, particularly the course and aftermath of the Cold War, as well as national and regional histories, especially in Europe, East Asia and the Middle East and political and social movements.
 Attention is paid to political, economic and social forces spending five hours per week in lectures and seminars.

 Screening Russia: Film and Society from the Tsars to Putin

-In this module you will acquire an in-depth understanding of developments in Russian society and culture as reflected in popular and influential films from the period 1900 to 2010.
+In this module you will acquire an in-depth understanding of developments in Russian society and culture as reflected in popular and influential films from around 1900 to the present day.
 You’ll examine how films are constructed technically and develop skills in analysing cinema in its historical and social contexts.
 You’ll spend two hours per week in lectures and seminars.

 Repression and Resistance: Dissidents and Exiles in Russian Culture